|Spanish Supercupo 2015|

 CB/DM: Javi Martinez (Spain)

-Athletic Bilbao signed him from Osasuna before he made his senior debut.
+In 2006, Athletic Bilbao signed him from Osasuna before he made his senior debut.
 He played 5 seasons with them.
 In 2012, Bayern Munich broke the Bundesliga transfer record to bring him to Munich.
 He won a singel Champions' League with them.
 At the time of writing, he received 18 caps.
 He was used mainly as a backup at the World Cup Finals in 2010 and European Championship in 2012, where Spain won both tournaments.

 José Luis Panizo was a one club man for Athletico Bilbao.
 During 16 professional seasons he would play in 325 La Liga matches, scoring 136 goals (seven years in double digits).
 In the 1942–43 campaign, as Athletic Bilbao won the double, he netted 12 in 24 games.
 He was capped 14 times.
 He played in the 1950 WC Finals, where Spain finished 4th.

 RB/RM/FW: Ion Andoni Goikoetxea (Spain)